se-tuebingen/oopsla-2025-artifact-axcut/STEP-BY-STEP.md

 Here, we describe in more detail, how the artifact supports the claims.

 ### Entering the container
-For further inspection, the container can be entered with
+For later inspection, the container can be entered with (we will indicate in the following sections when the container should be entered)

 ```
 docker exec -it axcut-container bash